cjmlgrto/mlgrto.com/_posts/2017/2017-01-04-books-read.md

 ### [by Matt Parker](http://makeanddo4d.com)

 I got this book in the spur of the moment while out on vacation somewhere between Melbourne and Adelaide.
-I've had my eyes on this book for a while— the author's a prominent *stand-up mathematician* (he's been a recurring guest on [Numberphile](https://www.youtube.com/watch?v=_s5RFgd59ao)) and I've been subscribed to his fairly [new YouTube channel](https://www.youtube.com/channel/UCSju5G2aFaWMqn-_0YBtq5A) from day one.
+I've had my eyes on this book for a while — the author's a prominent *stand-up mathematician* (he's been a recurring guest on [Numberphile](https://www.youtube.com/watch?v=_s5RFgd59ao)) and I've been subscribed to his fairly [new YouTube channel](https://www.youtube.com/channel/UCSju5G2aFaWMqn-_0YBtq5A) from day one.

 Parker's book is exactly as it sounds: all the best bits of Numberphile jam-packed into an (incredibly) easy-to-read text.
-The comedy does get a little dry sometimes— but that's okay, because the math inside is very, very amusing.
+The comedy does get a little dry sometimes — but that's okay, because the math inside is very, very amusing.

 ## White Tiger